 ScaleBlaster is an electronic water conditioner.
 It is affordable, eco-friendly, salt-free, chemical-free and a maintenance free solution to your limescale deposits and soap scum.
 It’s completely safe for both the environment and your family.
 The ScaleBlaster water conditioner may be the best solution for your home.
-It is low maintenance, has low running costs, and provides overall improvement of drinking water.
+It is low maintenance and has low running costs.
+ScaleBlaster also provides overall improvement of drinking water.

 DAD’s Construction has installed ScaleBlaster throughout South Orange County.
 I have never had a disappointed client.
 Clients rave about the difference it makes.
 My home has a ScaleBlaster and it works like a charm!

 There are 4 major players in the residential bathroom faucet market.
 These are Kohler, Delta, Moen, and Price Pfister.
 Ask ten people which is the best faucet, and you will get ten different answers.
 During my 45 years in remodeling, I have learned that customers really appreciate the enduring simplicity, durability, functionality, and appearance of Kohler.
 Kohler has been in business for almost 150 years.
 They certainly understand what the customer wants.

 Most clients working independently purchase their faucet from the internet or a big box home improvement store.
 However, ask a Plumber or Contractor (like DAD’s Construction) where to purchase, and the answer is the same.
 Purchase from a local plumbing supplier.
 If you want the lowest price, best quality, and great customer service, purchase through your independent Plumber or Contractor.